Thomas-Arndt/Web-Development/README.md

-# Hello World

-This is a readme for my first project!
+This is a collection of assignments that I have completed during the Web Development section of the Full Stack Online Bootcamp through Coding Dojo.